Justin Shaffer | KUIU Guide & Outfitter Director

 At a minimum you should be spending as much time as possible in the boots and under the pack you intend on hunting in.
 This is the most important work out tip I can give you.
 Not only will this help in getting you into better shape, but it’s going to identify any potential shortcomings or adjustments that need to be made to your set up prior to the trip.

-The bottom line is that the more time you put into your physical conditioning, the better you’re going to feel on the mountain.
-This time and effort will play an instrumental role to your success.
+The bottom line is that the more time you put into your physical conditioning, the better you’re going to feel on the mountain range.
+This time and effort will play an instrumental role to your success rate.

 Mountain goat hunts can start as early as August and run clear into late March.
 Not only will this determine the length of the hair on the goats your hunting, but it should be the starting point for your gear selection.